opencog/atomspace-bridge/README.md

 ```
 ; Describe where it is located.
 (define foreign-db
-   (ForeignStoreageNode "postgres://example.com/foo?user=foo&passwd=bar"))
+   (ForeignStorageNode "postgres://example.com/foo?user=foo&passwd=bar"))

 ; Open it.
 (cog-open foreign-db)

 ; Load the *entire* table `gene.allele`.
-Optional; only if you actually
+Optional; only if you
-; want the whole table in RAM.
-We know the table name, and give it
+; actually want the whole table in RAM.
+The table name is known
-; directly.
+; in advance, and is given directly.
 (fetch-incoming-set (Predicate "gene.allele"))

-; Instead of loading entire tables, perhaps we only want all rows of
+; Instead of loading entire tables, perhaps we only want all
-; all tables that mention gene CG7069.
+; rows of all tables that mention gene CG7069.
 (fetch-incoming-set (Concept "CG7069"))

 ; Perhaps we plan to do a join.
-So, load *all* tables that have a given
+So, load *all* tables that have
-; column name.
-In this case, all tables having a column called
+; a given column name.
+In this case, all tables having a column
-; "genotype".
+; called "genotype".
-(fetch-incoming-set (Variable ""genotype"))
+(fetch-incoming-set (Variable "genotype"))

-; StorageNodes do have the ability to run generic queries, and we could,
+; StorageNodes do have the ability to run generic queries, and
-; in principle, translate at least some of the simpler Atomese queries
+; we could, in principle, translate at least some of the simpler
-; into SQL, and run those.
+; Atomese queries into SQL, and run those.
 (fetch-query (Meet (Evaluation (Predicate "gene.allele")
     (List (Concept "CG7069") (Glob "rest of the row")))))

 ; The fetch-query function is already built into the base, core
 ; AtomSpace.
-We could, of course, create custom functions:
+We could also create custom functions:
 (automap-get-row "gene.allele" (Concept "CG7069"))

+; Custom functions are not appealing, since they don't work
+; with the rest of the StorageNode and ProxNode infrastructure.
 ```

 It could be convenient to introduce special-purpose